mehulagg/gitlab_test/doc/ci/variables/README.md

 ## Environment variables expressions

-> Introduced in GitLab 10.7.
+> Introduced in GitLab 10.7. (only/except)
+> Introduced in GitLab 12.3. (rules)

-It is possible to use variables expressions with only / except policies in `.gitlab-ci.yml`.
-By using this approach you can limit what jobs are going to be created within a pipeline after pushing a code to GitLab.
+Variable expressions can be used to limit what jobs are going to be created within a pipeline after pushing a code to GitLab.

+This can be done in `.gitlab-ci.yml` preferably with [rules](../yaml/README.html#rules) but also with only / except policies, which are [now deprecated.](../yaml/README.html#onlyexcept-basic)

 This is particularly useful in combination with variables and triggered pipeline variables.